 FS: Dr Phil When you talk to her what would you say?

 Burke Ramsey: ²[oh just like if there’s some] important thing I was doing like hey thanks for looking out for me and ¹[( ) really looking out for me], and, you know, hope you’re having fun up there ‘cause I’m takin’ some tests you know like, ³[like I wish I was up there righ]t now …

 I have mixed the order up as they come behind the forward speech.

 Near you find killer but: Burke thanks Jon Benet for looking out for him.
 The first word is closest to ‘near’, which, of course means the killer is near.
 If it is Burke, is the response to Dr Phil (as Burke is right in front of him), or to Jon Benet as her brother?

 Must serve the girl – too hot: This may indicate feelings of guilt towards Jon Benet.
-The last part and the next reversal below indicate a classic Christian fear of a hellish afterlife.
+The final two words combined with the next reversal below could indicate a classic Christian fear of a hellish afterlife.
 ‘Too hot’ may refer to a fear of going to hell.

 They rape brother I show ya: Burke says he wishes he was with JonBenet (in the afterlife).
 Like ‘too hot’, the aspect of his subconscious which contains concepts of Hell is informing him what could happen to him.

 There is another potential reversal.
 Burke says he hopes Jon Benet is having fun ‘up there’, and immediately after gives this reversal.
 Some of it has a sing-song quality with ‘I’ as a double syllable.
 However, the ending of ‘sa’ is a problem and makes it sound illogical – Girl I think you’re (sack/sat?) – unless the final word is meant to be [sad].

 RS: So I had it out – simmer kill